12Sapphire/12Sapphire.github.io/Landslide-Detection-System.md

 This was a team project and my job was the technical stuff.

 This project uses an ESP32 board, an IMU sensor, a MQTT broker, and a local website for processing and displaying the data.
+I used an AI Coding agent to help me debug and write the code.